opennextjs/opennextjs-aws/README.md

 Here are the recommended configurations for each AWS resource.

-#### S3 bucket
+#### Asset files

 Create an S3 bucket and upload the content in the `.open-next/assets` folder to the root of the bucket.
 For example, the file `.open-next/assets/favicon.ico` should be uploaded to `/favicon.ico` at the root of the bucket.
+If you need to upload the files to a subfolder within the bucket, [refer to this section](#reusing-same-bucket-for-asset-and-cache).

 There are two types of files in the `.open-next/assets` folder: